thedynamiclinker/sudocode/README.md

 ---

-Hi there,
+Welcome to the company handbook.

-This book is for developers.
+You're here because you're a developer.

 That's what we are too.

 ---

-We are developers.
+Life as a developer can be confusing.

 Our people have a culture, a language, and a history, but no home.

-We are a people in diaspora.
-And we are especially lost when it comes to education.
+We are a people in diaspora, and we're especially lost when it comes to education.

 ---